-Tickets for the transfer go on general sale at 9:30am on Friday 6 July.
+Tickets for the transfer are on sale now, with its run extended to 23 February 2019.
 Click here to book.

 As the Windrush generation continue to dominate headlines, a timely new play invites us into the traditions, tensions and triumphs of a Jamaican family in London.